npm/policies/privacy.md

 npm shares package data with others as
 [mentioned in the section about package data](#package-data).

+npm publishes posts and other content you submit to [npm.community](https://npm.community).

 npm does not sell information about you to others.
 However, npm uses services provided by other companies to provide npm services.
 Some of